College Admissions Glossary P-S

-STEM: STEM is an acronym for Science, Technology, Engineering and Mathematics.
+STEM: An acronym for Science, Technology, Engineering and Mathematics.

-Safety School: A safety school is a college where the student is likely to be admitted, based on the student’s academic background.
-Typically, the student’s admissions test scores will fall above the top 75th percentile of students enrolled at the college.
+Safety School: A college where a student is likely to be admitted, based on their academic background.
+Typically, their test scores will fall above the top 75th percentile of students enrolled at the college.

 Salutatorian: The salutatorian is the student who ranks second highest in his or her graduating class.

-Satisfactory Academic Progress (SAP): Satisfactory Academic Progress (SAP) refers to the academic requirements a student must meet to qualify for financial aid.
-Typically, SAP involves a minimum GPA (e.g., at least a 2.0 on a 4.0 scale) and progress in taking and passing classes that is consistent with the requirements to graduate within a particular time-frame.
+Satisfactory Academic Progress (SAP): The academic requirements a student must meet to qualify for financial aid.
+Typically, SAP involves a minimum GPA and progress in passing classes in a timely manner.

 Scholarship: A scholarship is a form of gift aid, money for college that does not need to be earned or repaid.

-Selective Admissions: Selective admissions is a set of rigorous academic standards that must be met to gain admission to a college or university.
+Selective Admissions: Rigorous academic standards that must be met to gain admission to a college or university.

-Selectivity: Selectivity is the percentage of applicants a college or university admits.
+Selectivity: The percentage of applicants that a college or university admits.

-Semester: A semester is an academic term where the academic year is split into two parts, rather than three trimesters or four quarters.
+Semester: An academic term where the year is split into two parts, rather than three trimesters or four quarters.

-Seminar: A seminar is a college-level course that includes extensive in-class discussion, typically involving a professor with a small group of students.
+Seminar: A college-level course that includes in-class discussion, involving a professor and a group of students.

-Sorority: A sorority is a social organization comprised of female students.
+Sorority: A social organization with philanthropic causes comprised of female students.

-Sticker Price: A college’s sticker price is the college’s published cost of attendance, which is not reduced by financial aid.
+Sticker Price: The cost to attend a college or university, which is not reduced by financial aid.